SakuraRK/SakuraRK/README.md

  🌱 I’m currently learning Digital Media Arts

- 👯 I’m looking to collaborate on Earth
+ 👯 I’m looking for collaborate on milky way/solar system

  🏫 I graduated from a polytechnic college in Guangdong, China mainland